gitter-badger/OSCARf-public/README.md

 After running the dependency check, run the setup.py script.
 This will allow you to setup all necessary auth files/data.
 **PLEASE NOTE THAT THE SETUP SCRIPT WILL NOT INSTALL MISSING LIBRARIES!
 Please use pip.**

+## To setup Twitter Application

+Navigate to: https://apps.twitter.com/ and setup a new application.
+Please note the name and keys associated with it.
+You sould only need to have a read only application!

+## Shodan API KEY

+Once you have a ShodanHQ account or login, go to: http://www.shodanhq.com/api_doc and copy the API key.
+Please note that if you want to use ALL of the shodan functionality of OSCAR, you will need to purchase an "Unlocked API"

+You can purchase the "Unlocked API" addon here: http://www.shodanhq.com/data/addons

 ## To scrape pastebin

 To scrape pastebin, add regex strings to pSearch.dat located in the root directory.
 After this, proceed to use oscar.